md-hexdrive/Self-Driving-AI-Car-Project/README.md

 # AI Self-Driving Car Project
  This is the Code and Documentation for the Self Driving RC Car for my final Project in the COMP 444 Embedded/Robotic Programming course at Athabasca University.
 A video of the project is located [here](https://youtu.be/rAWz5kUqRnQ).

-**Note:** This project is a work in progress and the programming/documentation isn't complete.

 ![The Car](/assets/DSC02199.JPG)